 From this second saddle you can also descend down the other side and then turn left up the third and final saddle.
 The views from this one aren’t quite as spectacular, but you can use it to make your way back down the trail and back to the parking lot.
 This turns the trail into a loop if you’re looking for more variety.

-When to visit:
+When to visit Cathedral Rock

 We arrived at the trailhead parking lot around 3pm on the Saturday, and managed to snag the last parking spot in the overflow parking lot.
 Cars were lining the street and we could spot dozens of hikers on the trail even from where we parked.

-As the hike is only short, our advice would be to start aroud sunrise and aim to get to the top and back down before the day starts to heat up.
+As the hike is only short, our advice would be to start around sunrise and aim to get to the top and back down before the day starts to heat up.
 With that being said, the top of the hike has incredible positioning for sunset, so if you’re after the best light we’d recommend hiking just before sunset.
 The perfect North/South orientation of Cathedral Rock means that one side will give you great sunrises, the other great sunsets.

-Overall, this was definitely a highlight of our trip and something we’d happily recommend the Cathedral Rock Trail to even the most exercise adverse tourists.
+Overall, this was definitely a highlight of our trip to Sedona and something we’d happily recommend the Cathedral Rock Trail to even the most exercise adverse tourists.
 The views don’t get much better than this and it’s an easy hike that we even saw plenty of kids getting involved with.
-In total we could have easily been up and down within an hour, but we easily spent 3 hours up there enjoying the scenery and waiting for sunset.
+In total we could have easily been up and down within an hour, but we easily spent 3 hours up there, enjoying the scenery and waiting for sunset.

 If you like Sedona hiking, Try West Fork, Bear Mtn.,& Wilson Mtn.(north).

 We love it!
 Thanks so much for the tip!